Reemjd/genius/README.md

 Genius monitors system clipboard and saves its content. and it provides 2 basic interfaces to select items from the history Saved clipboard can be later copied and pasted directly into any application.
-Clipboard data saved into the history cannot change later. and Genius not change or edit data . clipboard data is restored without changing a single bit
+Clipboard data saved into the history cannot change later. and Genius would not change or edit data . clipboard data is restored without changing a single bit .

 Items can be:

-* Paste directly into applications using Genius hockeys
+* Paste directly into applications using Genius hotkeys
 * or simply removed.

 Features